dell/ansible-powerflex/docs/modules/info.rst

   validate_certs (optional, bool, True)
     Boolean variable to specify whether or not to validate SSL certificate.

-    ``true`` - Indicates that the SSL certificate should be verified.
+    :literal:`true` - Indicates that the SSL certificate should be verified.

-    ``false`` - Indicates that the SSL certificate should not be verified.
+    :literal:`false` - Indicates that the SSL certificate should not be verified.

   port (optional, int, 443)